Wilhelm Reich (1897-1957)

 - a new document, Masse und Staat.
 Zur Frage der Rolle der Massenstruktur in der sozialistischen Bewegung (The Masses and the State: On the Question of the Role of the Structure of the Masses in the Socialist Movement) (1935), the first of Reich’s writings not for public distribution with limited circulation (two more will follow later);

 He also started a new journal, the Zeitschrift für politische Psychologie und Sexualökonomie (The Journal for Political Psychology and Sexual-economy) (1934-1938), the articles in which were, initially, mainly politically oriented.
-In addition, Reich’s natural scientific and empirically oriented mind-set led him to initiate controlled scientific investigations of biological functions; these inquiries were facilitated by his position at a university, and further supported by Schjelderup, who wanted to place psychoanalysis in the context of academic psychology.
+In addition, Reich’s natural scientific and empirically oriented mind-set led him to initiate controlled scientific investigations of biological functions, plans for which can be seen in the added footnotes to the second edition of “Dialectical Materialism and Psychoanalysis” and the lecture he gave at the Lucerne Congress; these inquiries were facilitated by his position at a university, and further supported by Schjelderup, who wanted to place psychoanalysis in the context of academic psychology.
 In the new journal he published three articles of importance; the first two were:

-- “The Basic Antithesis of Vegetative Life” (1934).
+“The Basic Antithesis of Vegetative Life” (1934).
 (Again, this first appeared in his journal and in 1935, in an expanded form, as a free-standing pamphlet.)
 In this article Reich postulates that energy moves from the core to the periphery of the organism in pleasure (expansion) and the withdrawal of energy from periphery to core is experienced as anxiety (contraction).
-These basic feelings of pleasure and anxiety correlate with the parasympathetic effects of the autonomic nervous system on the bodily organs in sexual arousal and the sympathetic effects of the autonomic nervous system on the bodily organs in anxiety.
-He also speculated on the possible chemical correlates of such movements.
+These basic feelings of pleasure and anxiety were seen by Reich as functionally identical with the parasympathetic effects of the autonomic nervous system on the bodily organs in sexual arousal and the sympathetic effects of the autonomic nervous system on the bodily organs in anxiety.

 Both of these articles were a prelude to a direct inquiry into the flow of energy.
 Reich began his first direct laboratory experiments in 1935 and into 1936, summarized in the third article, “Experimental Results on the Electrical Function of Sexuality and Anxiety” (1937), published as a free-standing pamphlet.
 Without going into too much detail, the experiments were designed to measure the variations of electrical potential on the in feelings of pleasure and anxiety.
 In effect, Reich set out to show that Freud’s libido was not just a hypothetical explanatory concept, but real and measurable “electrical” energy.
 But what remained unclear was the nature of this energy.